ammar027/NewsRadar/README.md

-# NewsMonkey
+# NewsRadar

-Welcome to NewsMonkey, your one-stop destination for the latest news across the globe.
+Welcome to NewsRadar, your one-stop destination for the latest news across the globe.
 This React-based web application provides up-to-date news and real-time stock information.

 ## Live Demo

-Check out the live demo of NewsMonkey [here](https://ammars-newsmonkey.vercel.app).
+Check out the live demo of NewsRadar [here](https://ammars-newsradar.vercel.app).

 ## Features